nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **charter city**
   * a special jurisdiction with a blank slate in commercial law, to allow for the adoption of new practices in areas such as a business registration, labor law, tax administration, and commercial dispute resolution
   * _typically built on greenfield sites to avoid the challenges of implementing such a wide array of reforms in an existing polity_
-  * _typically privately finanaced_
+  * _typically privately financed_
   * see: special economic zone

 * **effective altruism**
   * using empirical analysis to direct resources towards efforts that do the most possible good
-  * _anti-malaria efforts, deworming initiatives1, and direct cash transfer programs are among the interventions most widely credited with providing the most cost-effective improvement in welfare for the global poor than any other intervention_
+  * _anti-malaria efforts, deworming initiatives, and direct cash transfer programs are among the interventions most widely credited with providing the most cost-effective improvement in welfare for the global poor than any other intervention_
   * see [GiveWell](https://www.givewell.org/)

 * **induced demand**